FabioQzz/EMIOT_project/Docs/matlab.md

 $N_{cycle} = N_{init} + \int |\frac{C_{rate}}{2}|$

-The idea behind the cycle number counter was con consider each full charge/discharge cycle as a cycle.
-In this way the counting was made easy by using the c-rate computed above.
+The idea behind the cycle number counter was con consider each full charge/discharge cycle as one cycle.
+The counting is made easy by using the c-rate computed above.

 ## Simulink - How to simulate
 - The model inputs are passed via the file `/data/input_data.txt`